j-barofski/j-barofski/README.md

 ## Hi there 👋
-I'm a computer science student with an interest in web development to create functional and useful applications.
-At the moment, I am most intrigued by front-end developmnent and learning more about JavaScript.
+I'm a computer science graduate with an interest in data analysis and engineering.
+I want to help businesses and companies by providing them insight on data.
+At the moment, I am studying and learning how to create projects.

 ## Projects
 - [Coming Soon]